reflex-media/lesgo-docs/docs/getting-started/structure.md

 ### Config Directory
 The `src/config/` directory contains the application configurations.

-### Data Directory
-The `src/data/` directory to store mocked data or application schema.

 ### Core Directory
 The `src/core/` directory contains your application's business / functional logic.